Focal HIFU therapy in prostate cancer

 What is Focal HIFU?

-HIFU is a current treatment method applied as local treatment in primary prostate cancer, salvage treatment after radiotherapy and surgical failure, and as a supportive treatment in locally advanced prostate cancer.
+HIFU is a current treatment method applied as local treatment in primary prostate cancer, as a salvage treatment after radiotherapy and surgical failure, and as a supportive treatment in locally advanced prostate cancer.
 “Radical HIFU” when integrated with TUR is applied as focal HIFU when non-invasive apart from TUR.
 Considering the entire treatment process of prostate cancer, which is a variable and long-term disease, HIFU is a versatile treatment technique.
 HIFU cannot be compared with any classical treatment method, but its indications may overlap with all other treatments throughout the course of the disease and may create alternatives.
-In addition, it can be applied to patients of all ages and all health conditions due to the fact that the procedure can be performed in a single session and the side effects are low during and after the procedure, and because of its non-invasiveness.
+In addition, it can be applied to patients of all ages and all health conditions due to the fact that the procedure can be performed in a single session and the side effects are low during and after the procedure, as well as because of its non-invasiveness.

 For which patients is Focal HIFU treatment suitable?